What Anthropic's Engineering Research Tells You About Your Own Team

 These heuristics are personal, uncalibrated, and invisible to the rest of the team.
 Six engineers on the same team have six different frameworks.
 None of them have been validated against outcomes.

-This is decision debt forming in real time.
+This is judgment debt forming in real time.

 Finding 3: The Supervision Paradox